zalando/engineering-principles/README.md

 #### Continuous Delivery
 Strive for very short release cycles, optimally deploying daily; automating the delivery pipeline makes this possible.
 Small releases tend to have fewer bugs.
 Use canary testing for your new deployments to identify problems early.

-Best practices for Continuous Delivery and Jenkins-as-a-Service are available for voluntary usage.
+Best practices for Continuous Delivery and CI/CD-as-a-Service are available for all teams.

 #### Source Code Management
-We support Stash and GitHub as SCM to check in your code.
+We support GitHub as SCM to check in your code.
 You might want to use local git hooks for checking references to specifications in commit messages or checks.

 #### Documentation
 Document the architecture of your APIs and applications.
 Make it clear, concise, and current.
 Use inline documentation for more complex code fragments.